 NW2: anisotropic easy plane.
 The majority of the measured NWs (10 out of 12) present DCM curves as shown by NW2 in Fig. 4.7(a).
 Despite the similarity of these curves to those shown in Fig. 4.6(a), no sharp discontinuity is observed upon sweeping B down from saturation (forward applied field).
-Furthermore, the high-field frequency shift of both modes does not asymptotically approach the same negative value as in Fig. 4.6(a).
+Furthermore, the high-field frequency shifts of both modes do not asymptotically approach the same negative value as in Fig. 4.6(a).
 Both of these effects can be explained by taking into account magnetic shape anisotropy in the MnAs tips (a similar result could be caused also by in-plane strain formed during the crystallization process).
-Despite the nearly perfect symmetry of NW1's tip, most of the crystallized MnAs droplets are asymmetric in the r_1r_2 -plane.
-This asymmetry introduces an effective magnetic easy axis in the r_1r_2 -plane.
+Despite the nearly perfect symmetry of NW1's tip, most of the crystallized MnAs droplets are asymmetric in the $r_1r_2$ -plane.
+This asymmetry introduces an effective magnetic easy axis in the $r_1r_2$ -plane.
 In fact, the measured $\Delta f_i(B)$ shown in Fig. 4.7(a) are well-reproduced by a simulation that takes into a account the geometry of NW2's MnAs tip as observed by SEM.
-While small refinements in the microscopic geometry, which often cannot be confirmed by the SEM, affect how well the the simulation matches every detail of the
+While small refinements in the microscopic geometry, which often cannot be confirmed by the SEM, affect how well the simulation matches every detail of the measured $\Delta f_i(B)$ , the precise orientation of the hard axis and the direction of the effective shape anisotropy in the $r_1r_2$ -plane sensitively determine the curves' overall features (e.g. their high field asymptotes and shape).